Events

 a headshot of Walter WillettWalter C. Willett

-Walter C. Willett, MD, MPH, DrPH, is director and member of the Advisory Board of the Thich Nhat Hanh Center for Mindfulness in Public Health and the Frederick John Stare Professor of Epidemiology and Nutrition at the Harvard T.H.
+Walter C. Willett, MD, MPH, DrPH, is director and member of the Advisory Board of the Thich Nhat Hanh Center for Mindfulness in Public Health and Professor of Epidemiology and Nutrition at the Harvard T.H.
 Chan School of Public Health.
 He was the chair of the department of nutrition from 1991 to 2016.
 Willett studied food science at Michigan State University and graduated from the University of Michigan Medical School before obtaining a Masters and Doctorate in Public Health from Harvard T.H.
 Chan School of Public Health.
 Willett has focused much of his work over the last forty years on the development and evaluation of methods, using both questionnaire and biochemical approaches, to study the effects of diet on the occurrence of major diseases.
 He has applied these methods starting in 1980 in the Nurses’ Health Studies I and II and the Health Professionals Follow-up Study.
 Together, these cohorts that include nearly 300,000 men and women with repeated dietary assessments, are providing the most detailed information on the long-term health consequences of food choices.
-Willett has published over 2,100 original research papers and reviews, primarily on lifestyle risk factors for heart disease, cancer, and other conditions and has written the textbook, Nutritional Epidemiology, published by Oxford University Press, now in its third edition.
+Willett has published over 2,200 original research papers and reviews, primarily on lifestyle risk factors for heart disease, cancer, and other conditions and has written the textbook, Nutritional Epidemiology, published by Oxford University Press, now in its third edition.
 He also has written four books for the public including: Eat, Drink and Be Healthy: The Harvard Medical School Guide to Healthy Eating, which has appeared on most major bestseller lists; The Fertility Diet co-authored with Jorge Chavarro and Pat Skerrett.
 Willett is the most cited nutritionist internationally and is among the five most cited persons in all fields of clinical science.
 He is a member of the National Academy of Medicine, the National Academy of Sciences, and the recipient of many national and international awards for his research.

 Harvey FinebergHarvey V. Fineberg